MusicConnectionMachine/StructuredData/README.md

-# Project A / Group 1 - Unstructured Data
+# Project A / Group 1 - Structured Data
  In this project we will be scanning structured online resources such as DBPedia, Worldcat, MusicBrainz, IMSLP and other databases